Skip to content

 What happens if my domain health drops?

 graph8 alerts you when reputation metrics decline.
 Reduce sending volume, review your contact lists for invalid addresses, and check that your email content follows best practices.
+If health stays low for 2+ weeks, rotate the domain out of active sending and warm it back up.